-Summary sheet item Descriptor Activity/Work area title Activity/Work number and clear title e.g. Activity 2 - The Haven personality disorder pilot evaluation Personal details NTN Training number Your NTN or other national number.
+Summary sheet item Descriptor Activity/Work area title Activity/Work number and clear title e.g. - Activity 2 - The Haven personality disorder pilot evaluation Personal details NTN Training number Your NTN or other national number.
 Date The time period of the work.
 Training location The training location for this work.
 GMC Slot number The slot number you held during the work.
 Year of training Your year of training during the work.
 Trainer The name of the supervisor of the work (Work might be supervised by someone other than your trainer e.g. another consultant/practitioner).
-Evidence included number and letter Number matches work number, letter identifies individual pieces of evidence. description of evidence Description of evidence e.g. Letter to GPs inviting them to participate in locally , enhanced service; e-mail from trainer; report.
+Evidence included number and letter Number matches work number, letter identifies individual pieces of evidence. description of evidence Description of evidence e.g. Letter to GPs inviting them to participate in locally · enhanced service; e-mail from trainer; report.
 Code evidence by activity number and file to enable easy retrieval.
-Competencies claimed , Learning outcome Learning outcome number from Reflective logbook; write learning outcome descriptor Explanation in full.
+Competencies claimed Learning outcome Learning outcome number from Reflective logbook; write learning outcome descriptor Explanation in full.
 Evidence Describe how the evidence listed above meets each learning outcome.
-List the evidence that backs the claim e.g. 1a, 5d etc. These will link to the list of evidence submitted above.
-Activity details Background Describe the background to the activity.
-Include context and public health relevance of the activity.
-Aims and objectives Clear summary of expected gains from this activity.
-Role and responsibility What role did you play in the work?
+List the evidence that backs the claim e.g. 1a, 5d etc. These will link to the list of A .: evidence submitted above.
+Activity details Describe the head arrowed to the earlieft.
+Include a content and only like health and arrows Background Describe the background to the activity.
+Include context and public health relevance Aima and abjectives of the activity.
+Aims and objectives Role and responsibility Clear summary of expected gains from this activity.
+What role did you play in the work?
 What other support did you need to complete the activity?
 Involvement of others Which other individuals/agencies were involved in the work?
 What did you learn from linking with them?
 Methods Brief summary of methods used to carry out the work.
 Link these in the next column to the pieces of evidence where they can be seen.
 Results For some activities the work will have both results and outcomes.
-Here describe results - e.g. a needs assessment might show a particular population group having Outcome iniquitous access to services.
-Here describe the activity outcomes including feedback to others.
+Here describe Results results - e.g. a needs assessment might show a particular population group having Outcome iniquitous access to services.
+Cateome Here describe the activity outcomes including feedback to others.
 Were the aims and objectives met?
 What changes/action resulted from the activity?
-Reflection This is a very important section of the summary and will allow the registrar to take maximum learning from the work.
+Reflection , , , , , , , , , , , , , , , , , , , , This is a very important section of the summary and will allow the registrar to take maximum learning from the work.
 Personal reflection Describe what went well and what could be improved upon.
 What did you learn from Academic reflection this?
 How will this activity affect what you do in future practice?
 Here briefly summarise any literature reviewed in support of your work and describe any similar work that has been published.
 Discuss whether you may consider Trainer reflection publication and describe your plans for dissemination of the work.
-Topic an application of Your trainer should reflect on your work.
+Toolings and C Your trainer should reflect on your work.
 Trainer confirmation Your trainer should sign to confirm that the work described supports the claim of competencies.
 Note this signature does not confirm achievement of competence which is indicated on the learning outcome sign off sheet.
-If any of the competencies claimed for this area of your work involve some academic knowledge/skills you should discuss this summary with your academic trainer and get their countersignature to the claim. their countersignature to the cialin.
+If any of the competencies claimed for this area of your work involve some academic knowledge/skills you should discuss this summary with your academic trainer and get their countersignature to the claim. their countersignature to the daint.